fsspec/kerchunk/docs/source/contributing.rst

 .. warning::
     kerchunk is actively in development and breaking changes may be introduced at any point.
-    In its current state, it is possible for experienced users to build kerchunk indices of datasets, where end users never have to touch kerchunk.
+    In its current state, it is possible for experienced users to build kerchunk indices of datasets, which work today and will continue to work.
+End users of these reference sets will not be exposed to changes in kerchunk's code and usually don't even need to install kerchunk.

 Bug reports and feature requests